justaszie/Bikeshare-Analysis/README.md

 GROUP BY str_length
 ORDER BY num_stations DESC
 ```
-- Looking at cases where 1 ID is associated with multiple names (and number of rides associated with each station name)
+- Looking at cases where 1 ID is associated with multiple names (and the number of rides associated with each station name)
 ```sql
 SELECT * FROM
 (